Kimescha/zk-DMARC/README.md

 This is my course project for INSE 6120, presented at Concordia University by Dr. Jeremy Clark.

-In this project, I tried to use Noir (a Rust-based DSL designed by Aztec Labs) to address the existing issues in the Standard DMARC RUA reports, which list every sending IP, providing a "Target Map" for hackers.
+In this project, I tried to use Noir (a Rust-based DSL designed by Aztec Labs) to address the existing issues in the Standard DMARC RUA reports, which list every sending IP, providing a "target map" for hackers.
 Considering the trade-offs, this might be a project worth exploring in the future, enabling private and verifiable computing in Web3 apps, by circuits hiding the IP and only outputting an Alignment Attestation, an attacker who intercepts the RUA report gains zero information about the organization's internal network topology or cloud provider landscape.